kviljoen/uct-srst2/README.md

 # ![kviljoen/uct-srst2](/assets/cbio_logo.png)

-# UCT-srst2: MLST (and antimicrobial resistance/ virulence factor/ plasmid) analysis using srst2, implemented in Nextflow
+# UCT-srst2: MLST (and antimicrobial resistance/ virulence factor) analysis using srst2, implemented in Nextflow

 This pipeline accepts raw (or trimmed) reads in .fastq format and performs MLST (and optional AMR or virulence factor) analyses using srst2 (https://github.com/andrewjpage/docker_mlst/tree/master/srst2).
 Implemented for the Ilifu (slurm) cluster, which can be modified by adding a custom config file.
 The srst2 singularity image used was obtained here https://quay.io/repository/biocontainers/srst2?tab=tags